 The design of the Sydney Opera House — namely, the large shells that make up the roof of the structure — make it an excellent showcase of what 3D projection mapping is capable of.
 At night, the opera house is frequently lit up with a variety of colors and patterns, courtesy of an outstanding projection mapping crew.

-While you might not be scheduling your next conference or company event at the Sydney Opera House, there are still plenty of creative ways you can use 3D projection mapping.
+While you might not be scheduling your next live event at the Sydney Opera House, there are still plenty of creative ways you can use 3D projection mapping.

 Play a “welcome video” on an exterior wall

 One way to make a great first impression is to use video projection mapping to play a welcome video on one of the exterior walls where your guests will enter the building.
 The video can be something simple — such as an animated logo or message — or you can develop a more detailed introduction video for guests to watch as they enter.

 When developing a video to play on the exterior wall, try to incorporate any unique shapes or characteristics of the building into the video itself.
 This will add to an already attention-grabbing effect.

 Is there an interesting sculpture or architectural quirk inside the building?
 Highlight it with a vibrant 3D projection!
 Adding colorful flair to elements in the building is a great way to spruce up and leverage the event space without buying or renting expensive decorations or artwork.